felipepiovezan/svg_html_animation/README.md

 * The graph is visited with a depth-first search.
 * If a path is encountered, a hand-writing animation is generated.
-* If a rectangle is encountered, a camera-movement animation is generated.
+* If a rectangle is encountered, a camera movement is generated.
+This animation will have duration 0ms for the first camera encountered, 1000ms otherwise.
+It can be overwritten by adding `d=some_integer_in_ms` in the svg rectangle name.
 * If a group whose name starts with `par_` is encountered, its children will be animated in parallel.
 * If a group with any other name is encountered, its children will be